d-bl/MAE-gf/docs/flanders.md

 For the 20th anniversary of the LOKK chapter "'t Groene Hart" in 2005, the members created these patches of Flanders grounds, each with another variation of stitches.

-{% include picts-centr.html alt="patches of flanders grounds" src="/MAE-gf/images_flanders/spiral.JPG" %}
+{% include picts-centr.html
+   alt="patches of flanders grounds" src="/MAE-gf/images_flanders/spiral.JPG"
+   title="spiral"
+ %}

 Lesson learnt: Many types of stitch combinations keep the pairs together or let them follow a straight path.
 You get the most exotic variants, even when working monochrome, with stitches that twist just one of the pairs,